 All applicable prerequisites to the RFC shall be fulfilled prior to submittal.

-All Infrastructure RFCs shall have Pre-Change activities documented to include quality assurance testing with validated results (Testing can take place in a staging/live environment if lab testing is not an option).
+All Infrastructure RFCs shall have Pre-Change activities documented to include quality assurance testing with validated results.
+Testing can take place in a staging/live environment if lab testing is not an option.

-All vendor performed infrastructure maintenance events shall include a vendor ticket number and scope of work.
-(Peer Review is not required for vendor performed work)
+All vendor-performed infrastructure maintenance events shall include a vendor ticket number and scope of work.
+Peer Review is not required for vendor performed work.

-Prioritization Policies
+All RFCs that require DC smart / remote hands to execute work will require a ticket from the DC confirming availability of the personnel to perform the work.Prioritization Policies

-All RFCs shall be assessed for their risk, impact, and business benefit based on the Risk Level Matrix, reference Appendix B, Table B-1.
+All RFCs shall be assessed for their risk, impact, and business benefit based on the Risk Level Matrix.
+Reference Appendix B, Table B-1.

 All RFCs, excluding patches that are not prioritized as an Emergency Change Request (ECR) shall be considered to have a priority of ‘normal.’